roooodcastro/roooodcastro.github.io/_drafts/2020-05-16-piu-dance-pad.md

 difference is at the front and back, where the official pads have an extended area in the front for the electronics, and an extended area at the back for the metal bar.
 That bar is meant for the player to hold on so they can keep their balance on harder songs and it's something I intend to integrate to my pad in the future.
-The final external dimensions of the pad are 877x877x57mm, plus some 40mm at the front for the handles.
+The final external dimensions of the pad are 877x877x57mm, plus some 40mm at the front for the handles, and it weights 20.4kg.

-Along with wood, each pad is supported by a 3D printed frame.
+Along with wood, each panel is supported by a 3D printed frame.
 3D printing was chosen mainly because I'm a developer/tech person, and I can create a more complex 3D design much more easily than I can make complex wood cuts and joins :).
 And yes, even with full adults jumping up and down on those plastic parts, they seem to be holding the impact very well, with no visible wear.
 Lastly, I added some handles so it's easy to pick it up and store it, as I live